-General Order #9, petitioner's counsel represents that petitioner incurred no out-of-pocket expenses.
+award of \$10,987.66.
+In accordance with General Order #9, petitioner submitted an affidavit stating that she incurred no out-of-pocket expenses.

 The Vaccine Act permits an award of reasonable attorneys' fees and costs.
 42 U.S.C. § 300 aa-15(e).
-Based on the reasonableness of petitioner's request and the lack of any objection by respondent, the undersigned grants the request for approval and payment of attorneys' fees and costs.
+Based on the reasonableness of petitioner's request and the lack of any objection by respondent, the undersigned GRANTS the request for approval and payment of attorneys' fees and costs.

-Accordingly, the undersigned awards the total of \$13,969.80, as a lump sum in the form of a check jointly payable to petitioner and petitioner's counsel, Amber Wilson of the law firm of Maglio Christopher & Toale, PA.
+Accordingly, the undersigned awards the total of \$10,987.66 as a lump sum in the form of a check jointly payable to petitioner and petitioner's counsel, Amber D. Wilson.

-The clerk of the court shall enter judgment in accordance herewith.4
+The clerk of the court shall enter judgment in accordance herewith.